dpzmick/old-website/_posts/2016-12-25-rust-arc-gc-realtime.md

 > This will decrement the strong reference count.
 If the strong reference count becomes zero and the only other references are Weak<T> ones, drops the inner value.

-We aren't currently holding on to any other references to this block of memory, so this means that the samples will be deallocated.
+In this case, the inner value is some heap allocated memory, so calling drop will deallocate that memory (since no one else is holding any references).
 This is a problem!
 We can't let our realtime callback perform memory allocation.

-One (of many) ways to fix this would be to deallocate the list of samples from another thread once no one has a reference to them anymore.
-Luckily, an `Arc` is reference counted, so we know that we can access this count.
-Essentially, we want to create a lightweight garbage collector that will clean up our reference counted, heap allocated samples when we are done with them.
+# Build the GC

+We now need to build the GC thread.
 Sneak peak, once the GC is implemented, all we have to change is `UIThread::run`, in a very small way:

 ```rust